mbogden/galaxyJSPAM/notes.md

   - Requires working image creator and comparison code.

 - Standard image format?
-  - dedicated galaxy centers and resolution in image.
+  - dedicated galaxy centers and resolution in image. ( Done in comparison )
   - Analyze Histogram and Adjust as new image parameter?

 - New Comparison methods

-  - Use all comparison methods and weight their results.
+  - Use all comparison methods and weight their results via machine learning!
   - Consider greater weights for pixel difference based on distance from galaxy center
   - Use inital points to create a weighted image for final image comparison
   - Feature Extraction via OpenCV